 Students must be undertaking their research with The University of Adelaide, Flinders University or the University of South Australia in the following priority areas for the Trust:

 - Advanced manufacturing and new technologies

 - Mining and resources development.

-- An Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.
+- primarily supported by an Australian Government Research Training Program Stipend Scholarship (RTPS) or similar institutional PhD stipend scholarship.
 A copy of the letter of confirmation is required by the Trust before the scholarship can be awarded

-- Students are Australian citizens or a holder of a permanent resident visa, and are South Australian residents who are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State.
+- intending to spend a significant part of their career in South Australia or are likely to provide a benefit to the State

-- Students are high achievers, with an excellent undergraduate academic record.
+- a high achiever, with an excellent undergraduate academic record

-- Students are of good character with preference given to students that display leadership potential.
+- of good character.
+Preference will be given to students who display leadership potential.

-The student’s supervisor or an academic referee such as the dean of school, head of department or senior lecturer is required to comment about the student’s achievements, character and leadership potential.
+It is essential that the applicant’s supervisor or an academic referee (e.g. dean of school/faculty, or lecturer) provides a supporting comment about the student’s achievements, character and leadership potential.

 Disclosure of any other awards or scholarships held by the student is required as part of the application process.